 - arraysets (ArraysetDataReader or Sequence) A arrayset object, a tuple of arrayset object or a list of arrayset objects. - keys (Sequence[str]) An iterable collection of sample names.
 If given only those samples will fetched from the arrayset - index\range (slice) A python slice object which will be used to find the subset of arrayset.
-Argument keys takes priority over range i.e. if both are given, keys will be used and range will be ignored - field\names (list or tuple of str) An array of field names used as the field\names for the returned namedtuple.
+Argument keys takes priority over range i.e. if both are given, keys will be used and range will be ignored - field\names (Sequence[str], optional) An array of field names used as the field\names for the returned dict keys.
 If not given, arrayset names will be used as the field\names.